Hubert Girault

 Hubert Girault (born 13 February 1957 in Saint-Maur-des-Fossés, France) is a Swiss chemist and is Emeritus Professor at the École Polytechnique Fédérale de Lausanne (1992-2022).
-He was the director of the Laboratoire d'Electrochimie Physique et Analytique, with expertise in electrochemistry at soft interfaces, Lab-on-a-Chip techniques, bio-analytical chemistry and mass-spectrometry, artificial water splitting, CO_{2} reduction, and redox flow batteries.
+He was the director of the Laboratoire d'Electrochimie Physique et Analytique, with expertise in electrochemistry at soft interfaces, Lab-on-a-Chip techniques, bio-analytical chemistry and mass-spectrometry, and electrochemical energy systems.

-Professor Girault has authored more than 600 scientific publications, with more the 20,000 citations, and an h-index of 78.
+Professor Girault has authored more than 600 scientific publications, with more the 20,000 citations.
 He has authored a textbook entitled "Electrochimie: Physique et Analytique", which is published in English as "Analytical and Physical Electrochemistry".
 Professor Girault is an inventor of more than 20 patents (including developing of ESTASI method of ionisation).
-In addition to his role as a professor at the EPFL, he is an adjunct professor at the Engineering Research Center of Innovative Scientific Instruments, Ministry of Education of China, Fudan University, Shanghai.
-He has served as a visiting professor at ENS Cachan (Paris, France), Fudan University (China), Kyoto University (Japan), Peking University (China), and Xiamen University (China).
-Since 2022, he is visiting professor at Polytechnique University Mohamed VI (UM6P).
+He has served as a visiting professor at ENS Cachan (Paris, France), Fudan University (China), Kyoto University (Japan), Peking University (China), Xiamen University (China).
+Polytechnique University Mohamed VI (UM6P, Morocco).

 He has been married to Jördis since 1984 and is the father of Jan-Torben born 1988 and Freya-Merret born 1990.